dxos/dxos/docs/docs/guide/kube/tunneling.md

 dx app publish
 ```

-The command will print the public URL of your application if tunneling is enabled. 🚀
+The command will print the public URL of the application if tunneling is enabled. 🚀

 To configure live tunnels on the KUBE directly, use the [`dx` CLI](../cli/tunneling).

 ::: info Tip
-If using a DXOS [application template](../cli/app-templates) this is available as a script `pnpm run deploy`.
+If using a DXOS [application template](../cli/app-templates) the deploy command is available as a script `pnpm run deploy`.
 :::

 ::: warning Caution